Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 Starting a Wine Collection

-If however, you want to invest in a collection of ageable wines and store them for many years, then you have to be aware of three critical factors:
+Wine storage can be relatively hassle-free if you plan to drink your wine within couple months.
+If however, you want to invest in a collection of ageable wines and store them for couple years, then you have to be aware that:

 - Improper storage can easily ruin your wine.